What is the point of Lisp?

 i hate lisp, especially lisp-2, but even lisp-1, because my brain doesn’t want to understand quote. what follows is some introspection i did to understand quote better; by the end i had a deeper appreciation of what the point of lisp was, and some thoughts on how to improve it.

-i think the thing that’s weird about scheme is that in most languages, many expressions (in particular, lists) evaluate to themselves. e.g. in both python and haskell, [1,2,3] evaluates to [1,2,3], i.e., itself! but in scheme, (1 2 3) does not evaluate to itself… because it tries to call the function 1 on the arguments 2 and 3, which errors because 1 is not a function. so to get the evaluated list (1 2 3), you need to write '(1 2 3). but importantly, '(1 2 3) does not evaluate to itself either; it evaluates to the list (1 2 3). otoh, some things like 2 still evaluate to themselves.
+i think the thing that’s weird about scheme is that in most languages, many expressions (in particular, lists) evaluate to themselves. e.g. in both python and haskell, [1,2,3] evaluates to [1,2,3], i.e., itself! but in scheme, (1 2 3) does not evaluate to itself… because it tries to call the function 1 on the arguments 2 and 3, which errors because 1 is not a function. so to get the evaluated list (1 2 3), you need to write '(1 2 3). but importantly, '(1 2 3) does not evaluate to itself either; it evaluates to the list (1 2 3). otoh, some things like the integer 2 still evaluate to themselves.

 this “lists don’t just evaluate to themselves” is what makes lisps very hard to work with, i think. and ultimately this comes from the abuse of notation – using (a b c) for both function calls and for data (or as paul graham says “[…] one of the most distinctive features of Lisp: code and data are made out of the same data structures”). that’s why lisp needs the ' (or quote) to distinguish between data and programs, because the programs look just like the data!